 Here is an exercise on Personal Standards that will assist with this process.

 Think of yourself as an adult reflecting on your adolescent years (eleven to nineteen).
 You remember many situations where you had to exercise your unwavering commitment to yourself and your family.

 - How will it feel to know you made good decisions when you could have easily chosen otherwise?

 - What strengths did you draw upon for those decisions?

-There are two important points to be made here.
-The first is to decide up front on behaviors you will not compromise on.
+There are two critical points to be made here.
+The first is to decide upfront on the behaviors you will not compromise.
 In other words, don’t get yourself into difficult situations in the first place.
 The second important point is to recognize that once you are in difficult situations, have a plan already in place–an agreement if you will–about how to get out of them quickly.

 Yours for better parenting,